 What are the common entities I can integrate with Shopify?
 Products, Inventory and customer orders/ Transactions

 Can DSYNC set the connector up for me?
-Yes, we offer a complimentary set up service for clients looking to integrate Shopify and Revel.
-We will require clients to complete two forms
+Yes, we offer a paid set up service for clients looking to integrate Shopify and Revel.

 How long does it take to install the Revel /Shopify connector?
 Setup can take less than an hour and will depend on the queue of integrations.
 We communicate with the client on preferred go live dates and times.

 How does support work?
 To provide support globally we have assigned representatives in New York, San Francisco and Sydney Australia.
 Communication via either email with the support concern via the email address Revel@dsync.com please help to list as much detail and screen shots as possible and our team will troubleshoot any concerns.

 Do you have a video of the Shopify and Revel connector?
 Yes, our You Tube channel is available here showing the high level process and the set up and mapping of the two systems

 What if clients would like to pick up goods purchased on Shopify in-store via Revel?
 If there are distinct shipping methods available between the two then yes.
 Then we can set the dining option based on the text “Store Pickup”.
 We would need to know the method name ahead of time to set this up.
 If there are multiple shipping lines then we wouldn’t be able to tell the difference between items that are shipped vs picked up.
 Address details are sent with the order.